 This tour is designed for the intermediate to skilled photographer

-8 nights accommodations at three different ecolodges, all meals and transportation, guided tours, and tips
+8 nights accommodations at four different eco-lodges, all meals and transportation, guided tours, and tips

 Flights, drinks, trip insurance, souvenirs, personal services (massages, laundry, etc.), and cameras/lenses